 Once you have gathered some names, I recommend that you talk with a few of us.
 Make initial phone calls, set up an initial meeting, and see if you “jive”.

 Though certainly the proposed fee may be a driver of your choice, I highly recommend that you take into strong consideration other key factors like experience, recommendations from past clients, and the ability to communicate with you.
 Like so many things in life, the relationship you will have with your architect is an important one.
 You may be working with your architect for months, if not longer.
 It is vital that you are able to communicate with each other effectively.
 If you don’t feel like you are being heard or understood or vice versa, the design process may not be an effective or productive one.
 Personally, I also think that it is also important that you find an architect you actually like.
-I love what I do and what to work with clients who want to enjoy the process as well.
+I love what I do and want to work with clients who want to enjoy the process as well.

 How do I find a contractor?